 David Archard in Bioethics

-"Anomaly has an admirable command of the technological advances being made with enhancing technologies and he addresses the ethical complexity of these developments with competence and insight. . . .
+"Anomaly has an admirable command of the technological advances being made with enhancement technologies and he addresses the ethical complexity of these developments with competence and insight. . . .
 His examination of cognitive enhancement is insightful and provocative, and effectively demonstrates why this is an issue that should be given serious consideration rather than blindly ignored or cavalierly embraced."

 Colin Farrelly in Notre Dame Philosophical Reviews